 Invest in your business

 Spending money on making your business better is always a good strategy.
-New technology, equipment, and even furniture are 100% deductible in the year it’s purchased, so if you’re looking for ways to reduce your tax burden and improve your business at the same time, these are good areas to invest.
+New technology, equipment, and even furniture are 100% deductible in the year it’s purchased, so if you’re looking for ways to reduce your tax burden and improve your business at the same time, these are good areas to invest in.

 Be sure you’re taking advantage of as many of these deductions as makes sense to you.
-New computers or machines that are directly related to your business are just a couple of examples.
+New computers or machines directly related to your business are just a couple of examples.
 For example, if you’re a podcaster, microphones, cameras, and software would all qualify, but speak to your accountant to determine what might apply to you.

 Staying on top of your income and expenses are imperative in today’s fast-moving economy, and having the right tools makes it a snap.

 If you’re an Invoice2go, a Bill.com company, user, you know how easy it is to maintain and organize the business information you need to file your taxes.
 From sending invoices to accepting online payments and tracking business expenses, there are plenty of easy and affordable ways to simplify day-to-day business accounting with Invoice2go.
 Plus, when your accountant—or the IRS—is looking for something specific, it’s just a matter of a few taps to bring it up.

 We hope you’ve found our small business tax preparation checklist and tax tips helpful!
 Here’s wishing you good luck with your 2021 tax filing.